 If you decide to pursue freezing your eggs, there are different programs and options to consider based on how many eggs you desire to freeze, as well as how many cycles may be required to reach that quantity of eggs.
 SGF’s evidence-based practice guidelines for egg freezing advise women ages 37 and younger freeze 15 to 20 mature eggs, and women 38 to 40 freeze 25 to 30 mature eggs.

 Other SGF Programs to Help You Afford Egg Freezing

 SGF participates with over 30 insurance companies, and thankfully the majority of those 30+ companies provide coverage for baseline fertility testing and the follow up consultation.
 In fact, 90 percent of patients who have insurance have full or partial coverage for this testing and consultation.
-If this does not apply to you, then the cost is $325.

 Money shouldn’t be the barrier for women who wish to freeze their eggs, which is why SGF offers various financial programs.
 We can back up our technology and approach with published success rate data and help women to take the guesswork and uncertainty out of their reproductive potential in the future.